hfg-gmuend/openmoji/FAQ.md

 ### 🤔: How can I help or contribute to OpenMoji?

-Contributions and help is very welcome!
-Please check [CONTRIBUTING.md](CONTRIBUTING.md) guide!
+Contributions and help are very welcome!
+Please check the [CONTRIBUTING.md](CONTRIBUTING.md) guide!

 ### 🤔: I would like to propose a new OpenMoji, how does this work?

-Start a conversation at Github with us.
-Examples: [#84](https://github.com/hfg-gmuend/openmoji/issues/84) [#97](https://github.com/hfg-gmuend/openmoji/issues/97)
+Start a conversation on Github with us.
+For example [#84](https://github.com/hfg-gmuend/openmoji/issues/84) and [#97](https://github.com/hfg-gmuend/openmoji/issues/97)

 ### 🤔: The OpenMoji Black or Colorfont is not working as expected ... is this me?

-⚠️ The OpenMoji are very alpha (currently Firefox only) and not intended to use in production!
+⚠️ The colorfont version of OpenMoji is in a very early alpha stage - currently Firefox only - and not intended to use in production!
 Please follow the [discussion](https://github.com/hfg-gmuend/openmoji/issues/93) for updates.

-### 🤔: Is there an "emoji popup" or "emoji picker" available with OpenMoji?
+### 🤔: Is there an "emoji popup" or "emoji picker" available for OpenMoji?

-No! :) We are sorry!
+No, we are sorry!
 This is simply out of scope.
-(Happy to list here working third party solutions)
+(Happy to list working third party solutions here)